 Hey, not my words!

 I thought it a candid reason to hold so much in cash.
 Why invest without a buy/sell strategy and a thorough understanding of how investments work together from a risk/reward perspective?

-Several expressed they were seeking advisers, doing their homework by asking friends and family.
+Several expressed that they were seeking advisers, doing their homework by asking friends and family.

-Many felt they were “being talked down, not listened to, or were being sold something” by prospective financial partners and gave up.
+Many felt they were “being talked down to, not listened to, or were being sold something” by prospective financial partners and gave up.

 I am shocked by the overwhelming number of women with spouses using financial advisers they never met.
 Investment accounts were not considered in a holistic manner as a household, either.